Discover Our Local Fishing Industry

 Lucy Mather, My Local Catch Project Officer, Cumbria Wildlife Trust

-Lucy grew up in North Cumbria and, after initially working in engineering, she joined Cumbria Wildlife Trust for the Marine Futures North West internship in 2020, which allowed her to combine her interests in renewable energy and wildlife conservation.
+Lucy grew up in North Cumbria and, after initially working in engineering, joined Cumbria Wildlife Trust for the Marine Futures North-West internship in 2020.
+This allowed Lucy to combine interests in renewable energy and wildlife conservation.

 Lucy will work with Solway fishermen to promote low-impact fishing methods which don’t damage the seabed and allow our amazing muddy undersea habitats to recover, as well as attending local food festivals, running sustainable seafood masterclasses, and working will schools and youth groups to teach everyone how to source and prepare sustainable Solway seafood, as an easy, delicious, and affordable part of a low-carbon diet!

 Vicky was born in Silloth but moved away to work as an IT sales manager in London.
 She was able to move back home when her sales remit covered Scotland and the North of England.

 Vicky set up a cleaning and clearance business in Silloth and decided that rather than waste the items she was clearing out she should set up a shop to sell them.
 As part of this she sold teas and coffees.
 As this took off in a big way, she also started providing food.
 And so, the Fairydust Emporium was born!
 This very popular local café has now been running for seven years.